litex-hub/linux-on-litex-vexriscv/HOWTO.md

 **Use the Framebuffer**:

-When available on the board, the Video Framebuffer will be automatically enabled at startup and should the tux logo during the boot.
+When available on the board, the Video Framebuffer will be automatically enabled at startup and will show the tux logo during the boot.
-In Linux you can then simply test the Video Framebuffer but filling it with random data with:
+In Linux you can then simply test the Video Framebuffer by filling it with random data with:
 ```
 $ cat /dev/urandom >/dev/fb0
 ```